top of page

 ...and maybe a little glimpse into "ourmickelsonlife".

-Creating this was so important to me because I know that during and after some of my biggest hurdles and struggles in life, I didn't do it alone and I didn't get through it without help from somewhere or someone.
-There was always a book, a movie or a documentary, advice from a friend or family member, or even just a quote or a song that made a difference.
-These are my stories and experiences that I've had and have gotten me to where I am today.
+Creating this was so important to me because during and after some of my biggest hurdles and struggles in life I learned and grew so much, so why not share my lessons with as many people as i can.
+I didn't do it alone and I didn't get through it without the help of either someone or getting my ass up and changing my surroundings.
+There was always a book, a movie, or a documentary, the advice from a friend, family member or stranger, a simple quote or the lyrics to a song, that made a difference.

-Let's start at the beginning, the hard stuff first...
-When I was a little girl our family suffered an extreme tragedy... my mom and dad lost their baby girl, my 3-month-old sister, Brandi, to SIDS, while she was at daycare.
-I was 6 years old at the time and yes, there are still times, almost 40 years later that it feels like it wasn't that long ago... it's affected my relationships with my children, and now my grandchildren, but you'll understand that a little more as I write other posts.
+When I was little our family suffered an extreme tragedy... my mom and dad lost their baby girl, my 3-month-old sister, Brandi, to SIDS, while she was at daycare.
+I was 6 years old at the time so I don't understand why being that I was so young, and now 40 years later, that sometimes it feels like yesterday.
+It's hard to talk about but I need to talk about her because I don't want to ever forget.
+Like I said, it's part of who I am today.
+On the other side of the tragedy, it's affected my relationship with my children, and now my grandchildren, but you'll understand why and how as I write other posts.

 I've worked through some of the struggles of ADHD, gambling, alcohol and drug addiction, and I've had the stress of juggling multiple jobs with young children as I'm sure so many of you are able to relate.
-I wanted to share some of the hurdles that I was able to overcome in hopes of helping, and show my readers what we really are all capable of.
+I wanted to share some of the hurdles that I was able to overcome in hopes of helping, and to show my readers what we are all capable of.

 I'm a Mother, Mom, & Momma to three grown children, and yes, they all have their own way of calling me M-O-M. We are a mixed bag of complicated, are completely dysfunctional in all sorts of ways, but it's what makes us "us".
 We drive each other crazy, love each-other every day and like each-other on most days.
 We're totally opposite and completely alike in more ways than we'd like to admit and I think that's ok.